 By Shreya Bose, Community Contributor - December 10, 2022

 Cloud Testing refers to the verification of software quality on a real-device cloud.
 QA teams can access thousands of real desktop and mobile devices for testing websites and apps in real time.
 Since these devices are hosted on cloud-based servers, they’re accessible online at all times.
 Such a testing infrastructure is called a real device cloud which facilitates effective cloud testing.

 - This translates to manual and automated testing with the requisite infrastructure in a cloud computing environment.

-Testing in the cloud takes the entire testing process online, sparing QAs the hassle of limited device/browsers/OS coverage, geographical limitations, extensive setup and maintenance processes, and the like.
+- It is also termed cloud-based testing, which takes the entire testing process online, sparing QAs the hassle of limited device/browsers/OS coverage, geographical limitations, extensive setup and maintenance processes, and the like.

-Real-World Necessity of Cloud Testing
+Example of Cloud Testing

-- It would spare QAs the effort to maintain/update device labs and would almost always translate to lower expenses for the organization developing the software to be tested.
+- It would spare QAs the effort to maintain/update device labs and almost always translate to lower expenses for the organization developing the software to be tested.

 With cloud automated testing, the process is simplified for the following reasons:

 - Cloud infrastructure is set up to facilitate tests for multiple users and teams on various devices simultaneously.
 QA teams won’t have to share test environments with other teams/projects.